-With a cheeky playfulness
+With a sweet playfulness

 The perfect pairing with pancakes

-During the years of rationing in the Second World War, people were encouraged to add Maple syrup to their sugar rations.
+During the years of rationing, in the Second World War, people were encouraged to add maple syrup to their sugar rations.
 Special cookbooks were written precisely for this purpose.